 Veteran sixth man Crawford leads Clippers over Bulls, 101-91

-Los Angeles Clippers forward Blake Griffin, left, looks to pass as Chicago Bulls forward Paul Zipser, center, and center Robin Lopez defend during the second half of an NBA basketball game Saturday, March 4, 2017, in Chicago.
+Los Angeles Clippers guard Jamal Crawford, left, drives to the basket against Chicago Bulls forward Paul Zipser during the first half of an NBA basketball game Saturday, March 4, 2017, in Chicago.
+Los Angeles Clippers guard Jamal Crawford, left, drives to the basket against Chicago Bulls forward Paul Zipser during the first half of an NBA basketball game Saturday, March 4, 2017, in Chicago.

 Add your comments below